n3ptr/wordletron/README.md

 A bot that does the wordle

-Wordle became wildly popular at the end of 2021 and after having fun playing the game I decided that what could be more fun than automating the game?
+Wordle became wildly popular at the end of 2021 and after having fun playing the game,  I thought the next fun I would have would be to automate and try to optimise the game-play.

 The effort in this bot is broken down into two phases: